grahamcarman/docs/astro/create-first-dag.md

     astro deploy --dags
     ```

     This command returns a list of Deployments available in your Workspace and prompts you to confirm where you want to deploy your DAG code.
 After you select a Deployment, the CLI parses your DAGs to ensure that they don't contain basic syntax and import errors.
 If your code passes the parse, the Astro CLI deploys your DAGs to Astro.
+If you run into issues deploying your DAGs, check to make sure that you have the latest version of the Astro CLI.
+See [Upgrade the CLI](cli/install-cli.md#upgrade-the-cli).

 ## Step 4: Trigger your DAG on Astro